nchambers/caevo/README.md

-time-sieve
+CAEVO
 ==========

+CAEVO: Cascading EVent Ordering System
-A TempEval-style system for fast temporal relationship tagging.
+A TempEval-style system for extracting temporal entities (events and time expressions), and labeling the temporal relations between the temporal entities.

 Prerequisites
 -------------

-time-sieve uses the WordNet dictionaries.
+CAEVO uses the WordNet dictionaries.
 The dictionary files can be downloaded from:

     http://wordnetcode.princeton.edu/wn3.1.dict.tar.gz